ont-app/vocabulary/README.md

 :<prefix>:<name>
 ```

-With these statements:
+With these statements...
 ```
 :vann:preferredNamespaceUri "http://rdf.naturallexicon.org/ont-app/vocabulary/"
 :vann:preferredNamespacePrefix "voc"
 ```
-declaring that this namespace is addressable with that IRI, with the prefix 'voc'.
+...declaring that this namespace is publicly addressable with that IRI, with the prefix 'voc'.

 The namespace for `vann` is also declared as an `ns` further down in the `vocab.core.clj` file: